 Test your understanding with a short quiz:

-2. How can closures be used to create private variables?
+- How can you use closures to create private variables?

 Additional Resources